Danilo Medina: Career during the 1990s and 2000s

 Subsequently, Medina and his supporters maintained a low profile.
-During this period he was considered the most likely contender for the PLD candidacy in the 2012 Dominican presidential election.
+During this period, he was considered the most likely contender for the PLD candidacy in the 2012 Dominican presidential election.

 President of the Dominican Republic

-Medina ran for and was elected President of the Dominican Republic in the 2012 Dominican presidential election, that ended on the morning of 21 May, with 51.24% of the votes defeating Hipólito Mejía, his 2000 election rival.
+Medina ran for and was elected President of the Dominican Republic in the 2012 Dominican presidential election, which ended on the morning of 21 May, with 51.24% of the votes, defeating Hipólito Mejía, his 2000 election rival.
 While running for office Medina's thesis was criticized for suspected plagiarism by Génove Gneco, the professor coordinating the Office against plagiarism in the thesis, of the Universidad Autónoma de Santo Domingo.
 Gneco also investigated the thesis of senator Félix Bautista and Minister of Economic Affairs Juan Temístocles Montás.
 He was later removed from his position for overstepping his limits and not being able to prove his claims.

 Medina vowed to fight corruption, create jobs and invest in education in the Caribbean nation.
 In the 2016 Dominican presidential election, Medina was re-elected for a second term, defeating the leader of the opposition and PRM candidate Luis Abinader with 61.8% of the votes.